Code-Institute-Submissions/BitWise-Front-End_2/README.md

 - link title.
 - a link description if added.
 - if the current user is the link author it will show a button with edit and delete options.
-- the link url truncated if it exceed a set length.
+- the link url truncated if it exceeds a set length.

 <details>
       <summary style="font-weight:bold">Link Card Screenshot</summary>